Vertere Acoustics MG-1 MkII Turntable Review

 The upper part of the centre spindle is removable.
 This avoids vibrations from the main bearing being directly transmitted to the LP.
 The bearing shaft is precision made from hardened stainless steel and is said to have a high accuracy roundness/concentricity of just 2 microns.
 The centre-bearing housing is made from high copper content phosphor-bronze with a clearance tolerance of 6.0 microns.
 Vertere supplies a special red oil to ensure the bearing runs smoothly, with low noise and minimal friction.
 The deck is designed to be simple and straightforward so as not to need constant adjustment or maintenance.
 Although no lid is supplied, Vertere can provide one as an optional extra for those interested.

-The SG-PTA tonearm provides excellent performance at a relatively affordable £2,000, with an improved HB version of the arm available at £3,500.
+The SG-PTA tonearm provides excellent performance at a relatively affordable cost, with an improved HB version of the arm also available.
 A key difference between the two models is the headshell.
 The SG-PTA's rolled carbon fibre tube features an aluminium type, while the HB's version is made of titanium.
 The SG-PTA HB also has Vertere's Pulse HB internal wiring over the standard wiring used in the SG-PTA.
 Here's a more detailed explanation of the SG-PTA from David Price.

 From an engineering standpoint, the SG-PTA is a very interesting design – but not quite what it seems at first glance.
 By how the arm's fulcrum moves, you'd probably assume the bearing was a unipivot.
 However, this is misleading.
 To quote Vertere…